 December is National Impaired Driving Prevention Month

 Since 1981, every president of the United States has proclaimed December as National Drunk & Drugged Driving Prevention Month or, more recently, National Impaired Driving Prevention Month to create awareness about the dangers of driving while impaired by drugs or alcohol.
 December is chosen for the simple reason that the weeks between Thanksgiving and New Year’s Day have consistently higher rates of drug and alcohol related crashes.
-December, 2020 was declared National Impaired Driving Prevention Month by President Trump.
+December, 2020 was declared National Impaired Driving Prevention Month (2022 Update) by President Trump.

 If you lost a loved one in an impaired driving accident due to the reckless behavior of the other driver, you are likely reeling from your loss.
 You may also be wondering how you are going to afford the medical bills from the accident, how you’ll be able to afford to stay in your house or even how to pay for burial and funeral expenses.
 The best thing to do is contact a wrongful death lawyer in your area.
 The attorney can discuss your legal rights and may be able to help you recover a fair settlement to compensate you for your losses.
 A wrongful death settlement usually covers funeral and burial expenses, medical bills, pain and suffering, loss of consortium, lost wages and other damages, depending on the particulars of the case.

 Over the years, drunk driving has received considerably more attention than drugged driving.
 While drunk driving is a very serious problem, it’s important that we also talk about drugged driving statistics and the risks of driving under the influence of drugs.
 According to the 2018 National Survey on Drug Use and Health (NSDUH), in 2018, 20.5 million people drove under the influence of alcohol that year and an additional 12.6 million drove under the influence of illegal drugs.